 From Europe to Australia

-At first, I thought I could find a job from my hometown.
-However, I quickly realised that despite having a good level of English, a good resume and experience in my field, it was difficult or impossible.
-Even though I got answers to my job applications, every time I suggested a Skype interview, I was ignored despite my reminder emails.
-I then realised that I had to be in Australia to give it a go.
+Most of us think that they can find a job from their hometown.
+However, most of the time, you will quickly realised that despite having a good or excellent level of English, a good resume and experience in your field, it can be quite difficult or impossible.
+The best is therefore to be in Australia to give it a go.

-Having sent job applications for various positions from home helped a lot when I arrived in Sydney.
-I had even compiled a list of contacts, including headhunters, who all included me in their database in my first week.
-With a valid work visa, like the Working Holiday visa, it was not a problem.
-There were a few vacancies.
+Start with compiling a list of contacts, including headhunters, who will include you in their database.
+With a valid work visa, like the Working Holiday visa, it will not be a problem.

 The decisive factor is that you have already gained professional experience in the desired industry back home.
 Plus, it’s even better if you’ve worked in Australia, even if it was in a different industry.
 They also often ask you for references (contact details of your former employer/manager).

 In order to find a job in offices or “admin jobs”, it is necessary to tailor your resume and cover letter to the company’s needs.

 In all cases, you should always adjust your resume to Australian standards.
 Keep the design of your resume simple, don’t include your age, marital status or a photo of you.

 Read also : Writing a resume in Australia – Guide & Template